Skip to content

 • Conduct a basic risk assessment, considering where suppliers are located and the types of people they employ.
 Certain countries of location, and certain types of workers such as migrant workers, are considered more vulnerable to risks.

-If your business supplies companies that will have to comply with this new law, you may start to receive more requests for information from these companies.
+If your business supplies companies that will have to comply with this law, you may start to receive more requests for information from them.

-• Check that you are compliant with labour, health and safety and environmental legislation.
-Make sure your paperwork is up-to-date and ready to share with customers, to to help them comply with the new law.
+• Check that you’re compliant with labour, health and safety, and environmental legislation.
+Make sure your paperwork is up-to-date and ready to share with customers, to help them comply with the new law.

 How Sedex can help your business